ludoro/kalman_filter/README.md

 quickly, that is why I decided to use the library "nalgebra" for matrix related stuff.

 The inverse of the rotation matrix does not actually require any calculations as it is just the transpose thanks to theory.
 The library has the .transpose() function too.

+# Library

-The choiche of the library is something that should take more time because I found  a lot of those.
+The choice of the library is something that should take more time because there are a lot of them.
 However the majority are poorly documented, while nalagebra has a really well structured documentation.

+# Tollerance
 I declared a global variable (static in rust) called EPS = 10^{-6} which is the the tollerance used in the calculations.
 When dealing with numerical equalities, it is important to use such a variable because